Connect with us

 on

-Two years after losing his reelection bid to President Joe Biden, former President Donald Trump announced on Tuesday that he’s making another run for the White House.
+Four years after losing his reelection bid to President Joe Biden, former President Donald Trump is making another run for the White House.
+And months into his campaign, he voiced support for federal marijuana rescheduling and industry banking access, while pledging to vote in favor of a Florida marijuana legalization ballot initiative.

 As president, Trump did not pursue a full-scale crackdown of state-legal cannabis programs and he did voice tentative support for modest reform legislation, but his administration made a number of hostile anti-marijuana actions—from rescinding Obama-era guidance on cannabis prosecutions to implementing policies making immigrants ineligible for citizenship if they consume marijuana or work in the cannabis industry.